 - Effort spent on nugatory proposals should be reduced

-Some of these areas may not be relevant, but others could help strengthen your business case and justify a more appropriate level of funding and support.
-Our customers have used some of these elements for annual funding requests, creating a more robust and empirical business case.
+Some of these project management business benefits may not be relevant.
+But others could help strengthen your business case and justify a more appropriate level of funding and support.
+Our customers have used some of these project management business benefits for annual funding requests, creating a more robust and empirical business case.
 We hope you find this useful.